onnx/models/vision/classification/efficientnet-lite4/README.md

 ## References
 Tensorflow to Onnx conversion [tutorial](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/efficientnet-lite.ipynb).
 The Juypter Notebook references how to run an evaluation on the efficientnet-lite4 model and export it as a saved model.
 It also details how to convert the tensorflow model into onnx, and how to run its preprocessing and postprocessing code for the inputs and outputs.

+Refer to this [paper](https://arxiv.org/abs/1905.11946) for more details on the model.
 <hr>

 ## Contributors